Qwen 3 review: Alibaba's coding-capable open model

 This is where Qwen earns its reputation.
 The series handles Mandarin, Cantonese, Japanese, Korean and the major Southeast Asian languages with a fluency that most Western-trained models can't match.
 On Chinese-language tasks it reportedly beats models that score higher on English benchmarks, which makes sense given how much of its training data comes from those languages.

 That directional claim holds up.
-Alibaba markets Qwen3 for machine translation and multilingual work, and strong Chinese-language performance has been a hallmark of the line from the start.
+Alibaba markets Qwen3 for machine translation and multilingual work (opens in a new tab), and strong Chinese-language performance has been a hallmark of the line from the start.
 The per-language comparisons in this review aren't independently confirmed, but the broad strength is real.

 For any organisation serving Asian markets or sitting on a pile of multilingual content, that's the reason to look here.
 Pair it with the open licence and low running costs and the case gets stronger.